coq/platform-docs/CONTRIBUTING.md

 that will not have to chase information in different other tutorials, tutorials which could in turn refer to other tutorials.
 It also eases maintenance as one does not need to worry about potential modifications to other tutorials.

+### Discussing Recurring Issues

+When writing a tutorial, it often happens to be confronted to something that does not work as easily as expected due to limitations of a feature or genuine bugs.
+In this case, often people decide not to mention the problem as they plan / it is planned to fix the problem.
+The issue is that most times, it turns out that it is actually not that easy to fix nor that fast, and meanwhile users are left with a solution.
+Worse, not only they are not told how to go around the problem, but they are not even warned that a problem may rise up.
+This can be particularly limiting for non expert users, that may not be able to identify the problem and manage to go around it on their own.

+This issue is particularly relevant in our case, as the documentation is aimed at the general public, and is indexed on the versions of Coq platform that do not change everyday.

+> [!NOTE]
+> Consequently, it is really important to mention in tutorials issues that
+> often come up with a feature, and to provide as reasonable solution as possible.
+> The tutorials can always be modified once the fix are effective, but meanwhile
+> users have solutions.

 ### Adding Exercises
 As tutorials are meant for studying, do not hesitate to add some exercises for the users to try, e.g. functions or properties to prove or finish.
 In general, we recommend to provide at least definitions prefilled with typing information like:

 ```